Teach English in Japan: How to Find a Job Online

-- The Jet Programme (Japan Exchange and Teaching Program) is a government-sponsored program is designed to help Japanese junior and senior high school students improve their spoken English language
+- The Jet Programme (Japan Exchange and Teaching Program) is a very well-respected government-sponsored program designed to help Japanese junior and senior high school students improve their spoken English language

 skills through exposure to native English speakers.
-The hiring criteria are quite specific and recruitment happens only once a year.
+The hiring criteria are quite specific and recruitment happens once a year.
 See the section on teaching in Japan for detailed articles by participants.

 Plan Your Work and Work Your Plan